 There are 30 traits and patterns of Narcissists and other toxic people fall under five categories (interpersonal, behavioural, dysregulation, antagonistic, cognitive), and there are subtypes of Narcissists; Grandiose, Malignant, Covert/Vulnerable, Communal, and Benign).

 Overt narcissist’s grandiosity is apparent and easy to recognize.
 With Covert narcissist’s, grandiosity is hidden.
 Debbie Mirza says that “the covert type is one of the most destructive to your heart, psyche, and physical body because it is so hidden, unrecognizable, and you are usually the only one that sees it.”

 – Lack of empathy.
 They mirror other’s emotions and learn to act empathetically.

 – They take advantage of others to achieve their own personal gain.

 – They have a grandiose sense of self-importance, are self- centered.

 – They feel superior to others, feel that they are “special,” act entitled (as if the world owes them), and can be arrogant.

 – They lack true compassion and true remorse.

-– They are master manipulators- masters at using specific interpersonal maneuvers or tactics to gain advantage over you (more on that soon).
+– They are master manipulators- masters at using specific interpersonal manoeuvres or tactics to gain an advantage over you (more on that soon).

 – They know exactly what they are doing.